CWC Support for Contract and Court Appointed Attorneys

 Contract Attorney Forms Bank

 This password-protected bank includes an assortment of forms, pleadings, and documents developed and used by contract attorneys throughout the state.
 Although we endeavor to keep the forms as current as possible, we do not guarantee that the forms are current or accurate.
 The forms are intended as samples and guidance only.
 It is your responsibility to refer to the applicable law (statutes, rules—including local rules—and cases) to determine the content and formatting required in particular cases.
 Documents are loosely organized under GAL YA or RA, but some may be relevant for any of the three roles.
-If you are a contract attorney (or are appointed to represent parents or children in NM child welfare cases) and would like to access these forms, please contact Anna Roybal for log-in information.
+If you are a contract attorney (or are appointed to represent parents or children in NM child welfare cases) and would like to access these forms, please contact Cristen Conley for log-in information.
 Once you have your login information, you will be able to access the forms below.

 Attorneys representing children, youth, or parents in civil abuse or neglect cases are expected to participate in annual specialized training related to their work.
 Contracts with the Administrative Office of the Courts and the NM Supreme Court’s Performance Standards expect contract attorneys to engage in at least 10 hours of this specialized training annually.
 Attorneys can meet this requirement by attending: